jayfallon/smoelt-frontend/README.md

 #### Run

-Once installed all of the node modules, you'll be able to run the server in a dev environment using the following command:
+Once all of the node modules are installed, you'll be able to run the server in a dev environment using the following command:

 `npm run dev`